 Compare epigenomic features of “intact” and “defective” proviruses with those from the BHIVE analysis to provide fundamental principles of differential transcriptional regulation of these two classes of proviruses.
 There are a number of analyses and observations we can make.
 For example, defective proviruses (those that will not produce infection) are typically located intragenically compared with the intact proviruses, which appear to be preferentially located to intergenic regions.
 I need to think about this a bit more.

+Note for discussion: relate this chromHMM conclusion to the idea that most intragenic proviruses are defective.

 MATERIALS AND METHODS